How much does an LLC cost in Michigan?

 Please see our Michigan Business License page for more details: Michigan Business License.

-Note: There are three subdivisions within LARA that handle licensing: the Commercial Licensing Bureau, Occupational License Division, and the Bureau of Professional Licensing.
+Note: There are three subdivisions within Licensing and Regulatory Affairs that handle licensing: the Commercial Licensing Bureau, Occupational License Division, and the Bureau of Professional Licensing.

 LLC Taxes (varies)

-There are many different types of Michigan LLC taxes that owners must pay, so this annual cost varies widely.
+There are many different types of Michigan LLC taxes that small business owners must pay, so this annual cost varies widely.

 Some of the taxes LLC owners pay include: